Single-Sample Prophet Inequalities via Greedy-Ordered Selection: From Order-Oblivious Secretaries to Pointwise- s

-Let $w(P)$ and $w(A)$ be the reward collected by policy P and A, respectively, in the above reduction.
-Notice that by construction of our reduction, every element that is parsed in Phase 1 of A, has zero reward and, thus, is never collected by P in the online phase, without loss of generality.
-Given that these elements are skipped by A in Phase 2 and, for the rest of the elements, A mimics the decisions of P, we can see that $w(P) = w(A)$.
-Finally, since P is an $\alpha$-competitive \psspi{}, we can conclude that
+Let $w(\mathcal{P})$ and $w(\mathcal{A})$ be the reward collected by policy $\mathcal{P}$ and $\mathcal{A}$, respectively, in the above reduction.
+Note that by construction of our reduction, every element that is parsed in Phase 1 of $\mathcal{A}$, has zero reward and, thus, is never collected by $\mathcal{P}$ in the online phase, without loss of generality.
+Given that these elements are skipped by $\mathcal{A}$ in Phase 2 and, for the rest of the elements, $\mathcal{A}$ mimics the decisions of $\mathcal{P}$, we can see that $w(P) = w(A)$.
+Finally, since $\mathcal{P}$ is an $\alpha$-competitive \psspi{}, we can conclude that

-thus showing that A is a $2\alpha$-competitive \oos{} policy.
-We remark that the downward-closedness assumption on the feasible set is only used for guaranteeing that rejecting elements in Phase 1 of A cannot lead to an infeasible solution. \end{proof}